 Heart palpitations are abnormal or irregular heartbeat.
-It is characterized by sensations like the heart is beating too slow, fluttering and too fast.
+Generally, it is characterized by sensations like the heart is beating too slow, fluttering and too fast.
 It lasts for a few seconds to longer hours.
-Palpitations can be felt in the chest, throat or neck and sometimes in the ear.
+In addition, palpitations can be felt in the chest, throat or neck and sometimes in the ear.

 Causes of heart palpitations